 Or Use Your Mobile / Email

 Motorcycles come in different segments, sizes, and classes.
 India is one of the biggest bike markets in the world.
 Few of the top bike manufacturers are from India.
-While the Indian market primarily favors the entry-level commuter segment motorcycles, the market for the sports bike and mid-weight bikes or 600cc bikes in India are growing with each passing month.
+While the Indian market primarily favors the entry-level commuter segment motorcycles, the market for the sports bike in India and mid-weight bikes or 600cc bikes in India are growing with each passing month.

 There are a number of two-wheeler companies in India.
 Many of them are indigenous while many are from the foreign countries.
 While Indian market is expanding at a good rate, new manufacturers from international markets are also setting up base in India.
 With all the new and old manufacturers, the Indian market has become a lot diverse than it used to be a decade back.
 Customers in the market are also maturing, and as many bike enthusiasts are becoming financially strong, they are looking to upgrade their rides.